 Willingness to be a part of MaaS

-It is crucial that the transport operators are willing to be a part of MaaS.
-The transport operators are concerned about losing control, and they may mistrust the intention of the MaaS provider.
-A transport operator may become less visible and will not have the same opportunities for branding as in a standalone service.
+It is crucial that the Transport Service Providers are willing to be a part of MaaS.
+The Transport Service Providers are concerned about losing control, and they may mistrust the intention of the MaaS Provider.
+A Transport Service Provider may become less visible and will not have the same opportunities for branding as in a standalone service.
 It might also be considered as threat that more than one transport service of one type may be offered via MaaS.
-Transport operators fear for the same consequences as hotels have experienced with the emergence of powerful hotel portals.
-They suspect the use of unfair algorithms when offers to the end user are made (e.g., that certain transport operators get a priority), and they fear misuse of data and loss of data about the travellers’ preferences and demands.
-In the worst case, MaaS providers may use data to establish their own transport services and start competing with existing transport services.
+Transport Service Providers fear for the same consequences as hotels have experienced with the emergence of powerful hotel portals.
+They suspect the use of unfair algorithms when offers to the end user are made (e.g., that certain transport operators get a priority), and they fear misuse of data and loss of data about the Travellers’ preferences and demands.
+In the worst case, MaaS Providers may use data to establish their own transport services and start competing with existing transport services.

-Contractual issues are a challenge due to the diversity of transport services and transport operators, and due to the mutual dependencies between the transport services constituting a transport chain.
+Contractual issues are a challenge due to the diversity of transport services and Transport Service Providers, and due to the mutual dependencies between the transport services constituting a transport chain.
 The responsibilities in case of deviations and complaints must be clear.
 It is also important that the contracts focus on the policy to be followed and the goals to be achieved.
 It may for example be better to address a reduction of emissions rather than the numbers of journeys to be delivered.